offen/docker-volume-backup/README.md

 ## Configuration reference

 Backup targets, schedule and retention are configured in environment variables.

+Note: You can use any environment variable from below also with a `_FILE` suffix to be able to load the value from a file.
+This is usually useful when using [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) or similar.

 You can populate below template according to your requirements and use it as your `env_file`:

 ```ini